filecoin-project/devgrants/rfp-proposals/crypto3-rsa-based-vector-commitments.md

   [Boost](https://boost.org), to become a foundation for C++ STL cryptography proposal and partially to provide architecturally clean and type-safe modern cryptography suite (mostly for internal Foundation's usage, but some modules were made opensouce) with no (or very small amount of) heap allocations.
+Won Chia Network Proof-Of-Space competition with =nil; Crypto3 block ciphers and hashes implementation.
+Took 2-nd place at Chia Network VDF competition with =nil; Crypto3 VDF library.
 * Alexey Moskvin.
 5+ years experience in developing security-related C++ software.
   Assembly superoptimizations fan.
 Developing =nil; Foundation's crypto3 for last two years.